milosz-l/DartML/README.md

 │   ├── functional_tests            # Functional tests.
 │   └── load_tests                  # Load tests.
 │   └── unit_tests                  # Unit tests.
+├── temp_dirs                       # Temporary directories used to store training results.
+│   └── .gitkeep                    # Empty file to make sure the directory is tracked by git.
 ├── docs                            # Documentation for the app.
 ├── example_data                    # Example data used in the app.
-├── README.md                       # project description you are reading right now ├── requirements.txt                # dependencies for pip
+├── README.md                       # project description you are reading right now ├── .pre-commit-config.yaml         # pre-commit configuration
+├── .flake8                         # flake8 configuration (run by pre-commit)
+├── .isort.cfg                      # isort configuration (run by pre-commit)
+├── requirements.txt                # dependencies for pip
 └── .streamlit                      # configurations for streamlit (theme)
     └── config.toml                 # configurations for streamlit (theme)